veertuinc/getting-started/README.md

 - Running this script will setup GitLab and a testing project within a docker container, then two other containers with a shared and project specific [anka-gitlab-runner](https://github.com/veertuinc/gitlab-runner).
 - If the first argument is `--uninstall`, it will only remove the existing install.

+> There is a known issue with running this on macOS Docker Desktop that causes "too many open files"/500 errors after a few jobs have run: https://gitlab.com/gitlab-org/gitlab/-/issues/255992

 ### [`install-and-run-anka-gitlab-runners-on-docker.bash`](./GITLAB/install-and-run-anka-gitlab-runners-on-docker.bash)

 - Running this script will setup two gitlab runner containers that are registered as a shared and project specific runner with your gitlab instance.